chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

     set number of solids = 0

-    set number of material interactions = 1 subsection material interaction 0
+    set number of material interactions = 1 #by default it is set to 0 subsection material interaction 0
       set type = fluid-fluid
       subsection fluid-fluid interaction